The Bournemouth Years (Lead Guitar)

 The week’s tour was the high point in our relationship with Reg Calvert.
 His base of operations was now firmly in the Midlands, and he gradually abandoned his South Coast venues, moving on to manage recording acts such as The Fortunes and Pinkerton’s Assorted Colours.
 He was eventually shot dead by Major Oliver Smedley, a vice-president of the Liberal Party, over a dispute concerning Radio City, a pirate radio station off the Essex coast.

 Around that time, the type of venue for rock gigs was changing too.
-In the summer of 1961, Bournemouth’s first cellar club, The Downstairs Club, was opened by a local jazz musician, (or so he claimed), Jerry Stooks.
+In May 1961, Bournemouth’s first cellar club, The Downstairs Club, was opened by a local jazz musician, (or so he claimed), Jerry Stooks.
 Initially intended to be a jazz club, it soon became a seven nights a week rock venue, and we quickly secured a regular stream of gigs there, which continued when the “Ravers” became the “Rebels” after Jet and Eddie moved away, and were replaced by Mike and Pete Giles, whose playing I’d long admired and about whom more later.

 Why quit now?
 Carry on to… the Downstairs Club and the naming of Zoot Money’s Big Roll Band.